soc221b/object-visualizer/README.md

 ## Feature

-### Reactivity

-### Fully Configurable

-- option.getKeys: customize visible keys in any nested data
+- `getKeys`: customize visible keys in any nested data
-- option.expandOnCreatedAndUpdated: expand or collapse after created or updated
+- `expandOnCreatedAndUpdated`: expand or collapse after created or updated

-### Expand/Collapse Hot Keys

   > Starting from v4.0.0, this feature is only available for objects due to performance issues.

   - Recursive expand `Meta+Click`
   - Recursive collapse `Meta+Shift+Click`

 ## Installation